I am a Fellow of the IEEE, a Fellow of the AAIA, and an ACM

 book called API Design for C++, published by Elsevier/Morgan

-Kaufmann in 2011.
+in 2024.
 This book focuses on how to design robust and

 elegant Application Programming Interfaces (APIs) with a focus on the

 C++ language.
-The accompanying web site provides source code examples
+The accompanying web site provides working source

 I